Uniswap/org-v1/src/pages/blog/02-uniswap-info/index.md

 # Data!

 The updated Uniswap.info was built using data from [The Graph](https://thegraph.com/).
 We’ve worked closely with [The Graph](https://thegraph.com/) team to upgrade the [Uniswap subgraph](https://thegraph.com/explorer/subgraph/graphprotocol/uniswap) to support for better views, historical data and transactions.
-We’ve added historical data for Uniswap as a whole with daily volumes and liquidity over time.
+We’ve added historical data for the Uniswap protocol as a whole with daily volumes and liquidity over time.

-_If you are building a uniswap data tool you may consider building off [the new subgraph.](https://github.com/graphprotocol/uniswap-subgraph)_
+_If you are building a uniswap protocol data tool you may consider building off [the new subgraph.](https://github.com/graphprotocol/uniswap-subgraph)_

 # UI and UX polish